t-kalinowski/tfautograph/cran-comments.md

-Minor release for comparability with upcoming tensorflow release
+Minor release that adds back compatibility with R-3.3 and R-3.4